 - Delivers what you expect it to

-For example, a compelling newsletter results in nurturing a sales opportunity or How-to videos should help your audience seeing you as a partner in their increased effectiveness.
+For example, a compelling newsletter result in nurturing a sales opportunity or How-to videos should help your audience see you as a partner in their increased effectiveness.
 Once the goals are set, you can work towards the benchmarking of your content marketing efforts.

 Does ROI KPAs work against quality content?

 For quality content, it’s important to be creative and think beyond revenue creation to cost saving and other contributions to the business.
 No doubt, creative work is hard and takes a whole lot of time.
 But if you don’t consciously set aside that time, it won’t happen.

 This means one needs to find a balance and set boundaries.
 The best way to do so is to connect the ‘Why’ to your results.
 As an exercise, do this:

 - Write a Why? on top of a piece of paper